oscar-marroquin/google-cloud-vpc-workshop/README.md

 - uat / for UAT Environment
 - prd / for Production Environment

-:star :star :star And, that's all dudes... you're ready to deploy your Google Cloud VPC!!! :star :star :star
+⭐ :star :star And, that's all dudes... you're ready to deploy your Google Cloud VPC!!! :star :star :star

 ## Conclusion
 I hope this template is very useful for you, as it's for me.
 I'd love to hear feedback and suggestions for revisions.